loeeeee/INFOSCI301-Code/README.md

 ## Acknowledgement

-“This project has benefitted from the conversations at the Digital Technology for Sustainability Symposium at Duke Kunshan University on April 18.
+This project has benefitted from the conversations at the Digital Technology for Sustainability Symposium at Duke Kunshan University on April 18.
 We especially thank Prof. Ming-Chun Huang for their insights that helped improve the work, and the conference organizers Profs.
-Luyao Zhang for making the symposium happen.”
+Luyao Zhang for making the symposium happen.